Skip to main content

 Population and housing data: ONS Census 2021.

-About Solar Energy in Worksop
+Going Solar in Worksop

 Worksop is a large town in Nottinghamshire with a population of 44,540 (ONS Census 2021).
 The postcode area for Worksop is S80.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 3,624 kWh per year (906 kWh/kWp).